Hydrospheredata/hydro-serving/docs/src/main/tut/runtimes.md

 CMD ["python", "main.py"]
 ```

-`APP_PORT` is an environment variable that is used by _Manager_.
-When the `PredictRequest` is generated, it goes directly to that port.
-Although we specify the variable here, we actually don't have to as it will be generated automatically by _Manager_, but we'll keep it as a backup.
+`APP_PORT` is an environment variable that is used by ML Lambda.
+When ML Lambda invokes `Predict` method, it does it via defined port.

 The structure of the `runtime` folder now should look like this:

 ```sh
 runtime
 ├── Dockerfile